Crystals from categorified quantum groups: Introduction

-We study the crystal graph structure whose nodes are the graded simple $\Rn{\nu}$ modules (up to grading shift) taken over all $\nu \in \N[I]$.
+We study the crystal graph whose nodes are the graded simple $\Rn{\nu}$-modules (up to grading shift) taken over all $\nu \in \N[I]$.
 By identifying this crystal graph with the Kashiwara crystal $B(\infty)$ associated to $\Um$ we are able to define a crystal structure on the set of graded simple modules for the cyclotomic quotients $\RnuL$ and show that it is the crystal graph $B(\Lambda)$.
 This allows us to view cyclotomic quotients of the algebras $\Rn{\nu}$ as a categorification of the integrable highest weight representation $V(\Lambda)$ of $\Up$, proving {\em part} of the cyclotomic quotient conjecture from \cite{KL} in the general setting.
 This does not prove the entire cyclotomic quotient conjecture as our isomorphism is only an isomorphism of $\Up$-modules, not of $\mathbf{U}_q(\mf{g})$-modules.

-Furthermore, one would also like to see an identification of the simple $\RnuL$-modules with the dual basis of the Kashiwara-Lusztig canonical basis, or dual canonical basis, for $V(\Lambda)$.
+The study of KLR algebras and their cyclotomic quotients is rapidly developing.
+On the same day that this posted to the ArXiV, an article by Kleshchev and Ram \cite{KR} also appeared where they construct all irreducible representations of algebras $R(\nu)$ in finite type from Lyndon words.
+Their work generalizes the fundamental work of \cite{BZ,Zel} who parameterized and constructed the simple modules for the affine Hecke algebra in type $A$ with generic parameter in terms of $\mathbf{U}^-(\mf{gl}_\infty)$.
+Furthermore, some time after this article appeared alternative proofs of the full cyclotomic quotient conjecture were given by Webster~\cite{Web} and by Kang-Kashiwara~\cite{KK}.
+Kang and Kashiwara show that functors lifting the action of $E_i$ and $F_i$ in $\U$ are biadjoint, showing that cyclotomic quotients categorify $V(\Lambda)$ as $\U$-modules and give a 2-representation in the sense Rouquier~\cite{Ro}.
+Webster's work gives a different proof of biadjointness and also constructs an action of the 2-category $\dot{\cal{U}}$ from \cite{Lau1,KL} on categories of modules over cyclotomic quotients.

+This article gives a proof of the crystal version of the cyclotomic quotient conjecture.
+This work differs from the articles mentioned above in that it requires a detailed study of the fine structure simple modules for cyclotomic quotients.
+We feel that this fine structure constitutes the main results obtained in this article.
+These results are strong enough to give an alternative proof of the categorification theorem of \cite{KL,KL2} staying entirely in the category of finitely-generated modules, see Section~\ref{sec_genrel}.

 All of the results in this paper should extend to Rouquier's version of algebras $R(\nu)$ associated to Hermitian matrices, at least for those Hermitian matrices leading to graded algebras.
 We also believe that these results will fit naturally within Khovanov and Lauda's framework of categorified quantum groups \cite{Lau1,KL3}, as well as Rouquier's 2-representations of 2-Kac-Moody algebras~\cite{CR,Ro}.